heevy/convention-bean-factory/readme.md

 <h3 style="color:red">
-Convention is totally alpha.
+Convention is alpha.
 Don't use this unless you're comfortable with debugging open source code.
 Submit pull requests instead of whining if something doesn't work.
 </h3>